 2005 - Present

-Ranking 2nd and 3rd are both MS68 Full Bands business strike coins, with the Denver version ($8,337) being 38% more expensive than the San Francisco version ($6,038).
-Full Bands refers to the horizontal bands on the torch being completely clear and visible, a hallmark of high-quality striking, and this characteristic significantly enhances the coin’s value.
+Ranking 2nd and 3rd are both MS68 Full Bands (FB) business strikes — Denver at $8,337 and San Francisco at $6,038.
+Full Bands means the horizontal bands on the torch are completely clear and separated, a sign of a superior strike that’s rare for this era.

 History Of The 1951 Dime